silvareal/info-educatie-judet-44RT/README.md

         -rework the hierarchy and split jobs between parents and children */

-        -update the logging of the site
+        -update the logging of the site{

-        and error handling for qrLink
-        and from admin panel collections userName and link  ( only when missing )
+        Status: Complete,
+        Notes: Updated all the logging
+        }

 </p>